-If have writting an extensive article about monitoring your home network which you can find here.
+If have written an extensive article about monitoring your home network you can find it here.

 Besides your home network, you can also use the server the monitor your house.
 Most Smart Home sensors can monitor things like temperature, humidity, power consumption, etc. If you pull all this data into a nice Grafana dashboard you will get some great insights.

 I also use my home server to monitor my car (battery level, consumption, location) and report it all back, including the weather, to ABRP.